 The fire offering of emptiness and compassion fills the totality of experience.

-On the ground of the five vajra lights,5 all experience, potential or actual, patterned or free,
+On the ground of the five vajra lights, ((In the Nyingma tradition, all experience is seen as arising from the groundless ground.
+The five vajra lights refers to the first level of arising of experience.)) all experience, potential or actual, patterned or free,

 I present the fire offering of naturally present complete awakening.